ymax74/szm/README.md

 g++ -fPIC -shared -o libszm.so szm.c

-2. Download sample files via http://outreach.puldb.ru/fits.zip
+2. Download sample files via http://outreach.puldb.ru/fits.zip , and unzip these files to the fits folder.

 Next, there are two examples of usage...